 The injuries suffered during rideshare accidents in an Uber or Lyft are nearly identical to the common injuries suffered from car accidents.
 Some of the most common injuries involved in rideshare accidents include (but are not limited to):

 Hiring an Austin Uber accident attorney with experience handling rideshare accident cases and is knowledgeable in these cases, is very beneficial.
 Our attorneys will immediately begin investigating the facts surrounding your accident in order to determine which insurance company should be held liable.
 Texas state law requires ridesharing companies to carry million-dollar insurance policies to cover passengers, but their insurance companies will still try to finagle their way out of paying your claim.
 Companies like Uber and Lyft consider their drivers to be independent contractors, therefore their insurers will often refuse to pay claims based on the fact that they are not responsible for rideshare driver’s negligent actions because they are not employees.
-A qualified Lyft and Uber accident attorney will have the expertise to handle your claim and will maximize your potential of receiving the compensation you are warranted.
+A qualified Austin car accident lawyer will have the expertise to handle your claim and will maximize your potential of receiving the compensation you are warranted.

 If you or a loved one has suffered from a rideshare accident, causing unexpected medical bills and other expenses due to your injuries, then our Austin Uber accident lawyers at the Bonilla Law Firm PLLC are available to help.
 Our experienced team at our law offices have successfully advocated for our clients in recovering financial compensation for their losses in personal injury cases.
 Fill out our online contact form or call our attorneys today to discuss the legal options available to you.
 Our experienced legal team of personal injury attorneys offers free consultations for these matters and are here to discuss the unique circumstances of your case.